 Stage 1 outlined the overall direction for east coast market development.
 The report included a fact base of current market outcomes and a gap analysis between the Energy Council’s Vision and the existing market design.
 The AEMC released the Stage 1 Final Report after having provided it to the Energy Council prior to its 23 July 2015 meeting.

-Stage 2 will more fully develop any necessary medium and long term adjustments.
-The AEMC published the Stage 2 Draft Report on 4 December 2015, and intends to release a final report in May 2016.
+Stage 2 more fully developed medium and long term adjustments.
+The AEMC published the Stage 2 Draft Report on 4 December 2015, and submitted the Stage 2 Final Report to the COAG Energy Council on 23 May 2016.